-Let’s face it, we tech leaders aren’t the most chatty bunch.
-For many of us, small talk feels fake and unnecessary.
-It's a bit like staring at a blank screen, waiting for inspiration to load.
+Let’s face it: We tech leaders aren’t the chatty guys.
+For most of us, small talk feels fake and a waste of time.
+A bit like staring at a blank screen, waiting for inspiration to load.

-But small talk isn’t about being chatty but showing you care.
-More than this.
-It's about truly knowing and understanding your employees, peers, and other stakeholders.
-And this is important, isn’t it?
+But small talk isn’t about being chatty — it’s about showing you care.
+More than that.
+It's about actually knowing and understanding your employees, peers, and other stakeholders.
+And isn't this crucial?

-I know you are probably uncomfortable with having those talks.
+I know you're not exactly eager to have those conversations.
 I’ve been there.
-But don’t worry, with the following tips you won’t feel fake or cringy.
-Hey, you might even start enjoying it.
+Don’t worry,though, with the following tips you won’t feel fake or cringy.
+Hey, you might even start to like it.

 1. Reframe Small Talk to the Team-Building Tool